PhysioDC Physical Therapists

 Ashley Speights O’Neill, PT, DPT, PES

 Ashley received her Doctorate of Physical Therapy from Duke University and has extensive experience working with sports injuries of varying levels ranging from professional & collegiate athletes to pediatrics.
-She has special interests in injury prevention, chronic pain syndromes, and rehabilitation of the spine, shoulders, and knees.
+She has special interests in injury prevention, chronic pain syndromes, competitive athletes, and the rehabilitation of the spine, shoulders, hips, & knees.
 Continue reading.